LifeofSwervo/Games/StarterGame/C++/COMP4300/Geometry/ReadMe.md

 EntityManager.cpp / EntityManager.hpp - Header file contains declaration for EntityVec and EntityMap, with EntityVec being a type alias for a vector of shared pointers to Entity objects, storing all entities managed by the EntityManager.
 And EntityMap being the Dynamic array grouping entities based off their tag.

-Game.cpp / Game.hpp - Header file declares the config variables, along with the pause functionality and the system (functions) functions.
-Controls spawning functionality, (for both player, enemy, bullets, and special weapons). - C++ file implements logic for the mnetioned delarations, while also accepting the configuration provided by the .txt file.
-The update function checks the entity tags for any entities to mark as dead.Also includes functionality for adding, returning, and removing entities.
+Game.cpp / Game.hpp - Header file declares the config variables, along with the pause functionality and the system (logic) functions.
+Controls spawning functionality, (for both player, enemy, bullets, and special weapons). - C++ file implements logic for the mentioned delarations, while also accepting the configuration provided by the .txt file.
+The update function checks the entity tags for any entities to mark as dead.
+Also includes functionality for adding, returning, and removing entities.

 Vec2.cpp / Vec2.hpp - These files define how operations should be handled with Vec2 objects (typically entities).
 Attempts to cover all forms of opertaions.